 All tables assume that the die capacitance is included.
-Potential numerical problems associated with processing the data using the effective C_comp (or C_comp_* values as appropriate) for effective die capacitance may be handled differently among simulators.
+Potential numerical problems associated with processing the data using the effective C_comp (or C_comp_* values as appropriate) for effective die capacitance may be handled differently among EDA tools.

 Example:

 [Rising Waveform]